No rescuing

-“Do not do for someone, that they can do for themselves,” is a teaching sentiment that I have long held important.
-It sits along side the notion of “not rescuing,” our learner / children / colleagues and modelling, as a teacher or experienced learner, what I do, when I do not know what to do.
-It marries with a coaching-on-the-go leadership style and process over outcome outlook.
+This is a life, teaching, leading, parental sentiment or wisdom that I have long held important.
+It sits along side the notion of “no rescuing.”
+This is the focus on this post and thinking.
+This philosophy then spot lights the importance ‘clarity of instruction’ (see Engelmann’s faultless communication) and modelling what I do, when I do not know what to do.
+It marries with a coaching-on-the-go leadership style approach, a process over outcome outlook.

-These principles or notions, underpinned the foundation of my teaching and now leadership practice – building capacity, resilience, meta-cognitive practices – long before it is required.
+This sentiment or wisdom underpins my teaching, leading and parenting practice – encouraging independence, self-direction, self-reliance, building capacity, resilience, securing meta-cognitive practices – long before it is required.

 About a year ago a viral video popped up on Linkedin of a father and son crossing a barred bridge – here the father first models how to cross the barrier, then monitors and supports his son’s efforts to cross the bridge, restarting his son’s efforts to make it past the bar rather than “rescuing” him. #norescuing